“How is this possible?” asked the deity in golden robes.

-His name was Law, and he was the one in charge of all the guardians protecting the Primordial Force of Order.
+“Eterna, my queen, I humbly apologise for my subordinate’s failure and beg your forgiveness,” intoned the armoured knight in glossy black armour.
+His name was Law, and he was in charge of all the guardians protecting the Primordial Force of Order.

-“A mere human kills my Eternal creation and breaks divine law, and suffers not even a curse?
+“A mere human kills my Eternal creation, breaks divine law, and suffers not even a curse?
 This is an affront to all of the higher beings!”
-Her voice started to rise as she spoke.
+Eterna’s voice rose as she spoke.

-“He’s outside of The Wheel’s control.”
-He said with no infliction.
+“He’s outside of The Wheel’s control,” Law said without inflection.

 “How is this possible?”
-Her face reddened and she started sputtering, her anger was surely wreaking havoc on some unfortunate plane of existence somewhere.
+Eterna’s face reddened and she started sputtering, her anger surely wreaking havoc on some unfortunate plane of existence somewhere.

 They were all crushed, of course.

-That was until Eterna came forth with her idea for The Wheel: a system to impose Order and limit how much power a given mortal could wield, no more easy boons from greedy gods playing favourites.
+Then The Divine Assembly—the closest things that higher beings had to a government, issued a decree: no more direct meddling in mortal affairs.
+No more divine boons.
+They spent aeons trying to enforce the new rule and failed repeatedly.
+That was until Eterna came forth with her idea for The Wheel; a system to impose Order and limit how much power a given mortal could wield.
+No more easy boons from greedy gods playing favourites.

-If a mortal wanted power, they had to attain it themselves.
+If a mortal wanted power, they had to gain it themselves.

 And she had no idea what to do about it.

-<Warning: Detecting high particle emissions from the host.
+<Detecting high particle emissions from the host.
 Particles determined to be Mana.
-Would you like to suppress the emissions?> His AI queried with urgency; but for once, he completely ignored it.
+Would you like to suppress the emissions?> Ethan’s AI queried with urgency; but for once, he completely ignored it.

-He was entranced, and he continued to sing.
+He was entranced and continued to sing.
 He felt like his soul was being wrenched out of him and poured into the song.

 <Foreign interface output region recorded.
 Mapping progress is at 96%… 98%… 99%…>